 Privacy Notice: Corporate & Institutional Broking

-WH Ireland Limited (“WHI”) is wholly owned by WH Ireland Group PLC, and is registered as a data controller with the Information Commissioner’s Office (registration number: Z5442086).
+WH Ireland Limited (“WHI”) is wholly owned by WH Ireland Group plc, the data controller.

 What personal data do we collect?

-Such personal data typically includes personal information, such as phone numbers, e-mail addresses and financial details, along with identification information such as date of birth, residential address and nationality.
-We may also hold personal information obtained through publicly available sources such as credit agencies, media publications and company registries.
+Such personal data typically includes personal information and in some cases sensitive personal information, such as phone numbers, e-mail addresses and financial details, along with identification information such as date of birth, residential address and nationality.
+We may also hold personal information (including sensitive personal information) obtained through publicly available sources such as credit agencies, media publications and company registries.
 We are under a legal obligation to perform appropriate customer due diligence and in some circumstances enhanced due diligence checks when establishing a business relationship.

 We have put in place appropriate security measures and safeguards to protect your personal data and ensure that our retention of your personal data is compliant with GDPR and all relevant UK legislation.